lee2sman/dotfiles/README.md

 - Autocomplete is on by default and works really well, using the manual pages and your previous commands to make suggestions.
 Press right to accept any suggestion or else keep typing.
 - It looks great.
 Type ```fish_config``` to launch your web browser to select how your Terminal will look (fonts, colors, prompts, functions, etc). *Update: I'm using the Terminology terminal which overrides some of this and has an easy theme selector as well*.
 - I'm using the fisher plugin manager.
-Probably unnecessary.
 You can easily install complex beautiful prompts and the reason I installed it was to be able to add the incredible [z](https://github.com/jethrokuan/z) jump command, etc.
 - syntax highlighting is amazing.
 This makes it easy to understand what I'm typing/calling.
 - I use vimkeys in Fish so I can use vim commands when composing commands at my prompt. zsh has this too, but Fish shows what mode you are in and autocomplete works well with it.